Privacy Policy

 You can reach our data protection officer at info@orchesterderkulturen.de or at our postal address with the addition of “The Data Protection Officer”.

-(3) When you contact us by e-mail or via a contact form, the data you provide (your e-mail address, name and telephone number, if applicable) will be stored by us in order to answer your questions.
-We delete the data accruing in this context after the storage is no longer necessary or restrict the processing if there are legal retention obligations.
+(3) When you contact us by e-mail or via a contact form, the data you provide (your e-mail address, your name and, if applicable, your telephone number) will be stored by us in order to answer your questions.
+We delete the data accruing in this context after the storage is no longer required or restrict the processing if there are legal retention obligations.

-(4) If we use contracted service providers for individual functions of our offer or would like to use your data for advertising purposes, we will inform you in detail about the respective processes below.
-In doing so, we will also state the defined criteria for the storage period.
+(4) If we use contracted service providers for individual functions of our offer or would like to use your data for advertising purposes, we will inform you in detail about the respective procedures in the following.
+In doing so, we will also specify the defined criteria for the storage period.

 • 2 Your rights

-(1) You have the following rights with regard to the personal data concerning you:
+(1) You have the following rights with respect to personal data concerning you:

 Right to information